zhixingheyi-tian/OAP/oap-cache/oap/docs/Using-Plasma-As-Cache.md

 ```

 #### arrow-plasma-0.17.0.jar
-   change to arrow repo java direction, run following command, this will install arrow jars to your local maven repo, and you can compile oap-cache package now.
+   change to arrow repo java direction, run following command, this will install arrow jars to your local maven repo, and you can compile oap-cache module package now.
 Beisdes, you need copy arrow-plasma-0.17.0.jar to `$SPARK_HOME/jars/` dir, cause this jar is needed when using external cache.

 ```
 cd $ARROW_REPO_DIR/java